larastan/larastan/README.md

 A list of PHPDoc types specific to Larastan can be found [here](docs/custom-types.md).

+## Custom PHPStan config parameters
+A list of custom config parameters that you can use in your PHPStan config file can be found [here](docs/custom-config-paramaters.md).

 ## Errors To Ignore

 Some parts of Laravel are currently too magical for Larastan/PHPStan to understand.